nanorepublica/healx-test/README.md

 ## todo

-- improve performance by improving where API calls are made and update data model in the DB
 - refactor index.js to have functions in more appropriate places.
 - deal with 429 response from pubmed. improve search box to do this initially
 - use netlify identity to enable multi user situations